Regularity of powers of quadratic sequences with applications to binomial ideals: Regularity of powers of binomial edge ideals

-\begin{corollary} Suppose that the graph $G$ on $[n]$ is obtained either by identifying a pendant vertex of a path with the vertex $1$ in $G_1$ or by identifying leaves of two distinct paths with vertices $1$ and $m$ of $G_2$.
-If the girth of $G$ is at least $4$, then $\reg(S/J_G)=\iv(G)+1 \leq n-2$. \end{corollary} \begin{proof} The assertion is a direct consequence of \cite[Theorem 3.1]{JNR} and Propositions \ref{g1} and \ref{g2}. \end{proof}

-Now we prove the bounds for the regularity of powers of binomial edge ideals of unicyclic graphs which are almost complete intersections. \begin{theorem} Let $G$ be a unicyclic graph on $[n]$ of girth $\geq 4$ such that $J_G$ is an almost complete intersection ideal.
-Then $2s + n - 5 \leq \reg(S/J_G^s) \leq 2s+n-4$. \end{theorem}
+Now, we prove the bounds for the regularity of powers of binomial edge ideals of unicyclic graphs which are almost complete intersections. \begin{theorem} Let $G$ be a unicyclic graph on $[n]$ which is not a cycle such that $J_G$ is an almost complete intersection ideal.
+Assume that $\K$ is an infinite field.
+Then, $2s + n - 5 \leq \reg(S/J_G^s) \leq 2s+n-4$. \end{theorem}

-\begin{proof} If $G$ is a unicyclic graph on $[n]$ such that $J_G$ is an almost complete intersection ideal, then it was shown in \cite{JAR1} that $G$ is obtained either by identifying a pendant vertex of a path with the vertex $1$ in $G_1$ or by identifying a pendant vertex each of two paths with the vertices $1$ and $n$ in $G_2$.
+\begin{proof} If $G$ is a unicyclic graph on $[n]$ such that $J_G$ is an almost complete intersection ideal, then it was shown in \cite{JAR1} that $G$ is obtained either by identifying a pendant vertex of a path with the vertex $1$ in $G_1$ or by identifying a pendant vertex each of two paths with the vertices $1$ and $m$ in $G_2$ or attaching paths to every vertex of $K_3$.
 If $u$ is a degree $3$ vertex of $G$, then $G \setminus u$ is a disjoint union of two paths so that $J_{G \setminus u}$ is generated by a regular sequence of length $n-3$.
-Hence by \cite[Lemma 4.4]{STT} and Proposition \ref{induced-subgraph}, $2s+n-5 \leq \reg(S/J_G^s)$.
-The upper bound follows directly from Corollaries \ref{reg-d-sequence} and \ref{unicyc-g}. \end{proof} \begin{remark}{\em Suppose $G$ is a balloon graph on $[n]$, i.e., $G$ is obtained by identifying a pendant vertex of a path with the pendant vertex $G_1$.
-Let $u$ denote a neighbor on the cycle of the degree $3$ vertex in $G$.
-Then $G \setminus u$ is a path of length $n-2$.
-Hence by Proposition \ref{induced-subgraph} $2s + n - 4 \leq \reg(S/J_G^s) =$ for all $s \geq 1$.
+Hence, by \cite[Lemma 4.4]{STT} and Proposition \ref{induced-subgraph}, $2s+n-5 \leq \reg(S/J_G^s)$.
+Since $J_G$ is an almost complete intersection ideal, it follows from \cite[Proposition 5.1]{GM99} that there exists a set of homogeneous generators $\{F_1,\ldots,F_{n}\}$ of $J_G$ such that $F_1,\ldots, F_{n-1}$ is a regular sequence in $S$.
+Since $J=(F_1,\ldots,F_{n-1})$ is an unmixed ideal, by \cite[Theorem 4.7]{HMV89}, $J:F_{n} =J:F_{n}^2$.
+Hence, $J_G$ is generated by a homogeneous $d$-sequence $F_1,\ldots,F_{n}$.
+Since $J_G$ is generated in degree $2$, $F_i$ has degree $2$ for each $i$.
+Now, the upper bound follows directly from Corollaries \ref{reg-d-sequence} and \cite[Theorem 3.2]{KMJCTA}. \end{proof} \begin{remark}{\em Suppose $G$ is a balloon graph on $[n]$, i.e., $G$ is obtained by identifying a pendant vertex of a path with the pendant vertex $G_1$.
+Let $v$ denote a neighbor on the cycle of the degree $3$ vertex in $G$.
+Then, $G \setminus v$ is a path of length $n-2$.
+Hence, by Proposition \ref{induced-subgraph}, $2s + n - 4 \leq \reg(S/J_G^s)$ for all $s \geq 1$.
 Therefore, by Theorem \ref{aci-uc-bound}, $\reg(S/J_G^s) = 2s + n - 4$. } \end{remark}